SophiaTX/SophiaTX-MainNet/ISSUE_TEMPLATE.md

 # Attachments and references
-Please include all relevant attachents, links etc.
+Please include all relevant attachments, links etc.